Seattle Seahawks: Nordstrom / Sarkowsky era (1976–1988)

+Behring / Hofmann era (1988–1996)

 In 1988, Ken Behring and partner Ken Hofmann purchased the team for a reported $80 million.
-The Seahawks won their first division title in 1988, but would miss the playoffs for the following three seasons, after which Knox left the team.
+The Seahawks won their first division title in 1988, but would miss the playoffs in the next three seasons, after which Knox left the team.
 For most of the 1990s, the Seahawks continued to struggle.
 They saw three consecutive losing seasons (1992–1994) under head coach Tom Flores, including a franchise worst 2–14 season in 1992.
-Following the 1994 season, Flores was fired from the team and Dennis Erickson was brought in as head coach.
+After the 1994 season, Flores was fired and Dennis Erickson was brought in as head coach.

 Paul Allen era (1997–present)

-In 1996, Behring and Hoffman transferred the team's operations to Anaheim, California–a widely criticized move, although the team continued to play in Seattle.
-The team almost relocated, and was in bankruptcy for a short period.
-The NFL threatened Behring with fining him $500,000 a day if he did not move the team's operations back to Seattle; with this, Behring and Hoffman sold the team to Microsoft co-founder Paul Allen in 1997 for $200 million.
+In 1996, Behring and Hoffman transferred the team's operations to Anaheim, California, although the team continued to play in Seattle.
+They also contemplated moving the team itself, which was in bankruptcy for a short period.
+The move was widely criticized.
+The NFL threatened Behring with a $500,000-per-day fine if he did not move the team's operations back to Seattle.

+The following year, Behring and Hoffman sold the team to Microsoft co-founder Paul Allen for $200 million.

-Erickson's tenure as head coach ended after the 1998; the Seahawks missed the playoffs for all four of his seasons with the team, extending their playoff drought to ten consecutive seasons.
+Erickson's tenure as head coach ended after the 1998 season; the Seahawks missed the playoffs for all four of his seasons with the team, extending their "playoff drought" to ten seasons.